- Is anxiety or chronic stress part of your daily life?

 Do you struggle with a lot of the physical signs of anxiety?

-Do you have experienced one or more traumas in your life and are struggling with the consequence?
+- Do you have experienced one or more traumas in your life and are struggling with the consequences?
 Anxiety is a common symptom of unprocessed PTSD.

 You aren’t Alone